 Form of Delivery

-MANGANIN® is supplied in the form of round wires in the range 8.0 to 0.02 mm Ø in bare or enamelled condition.
-The product line includes sheets, ribbons, flat wires, stranded wires, rods and tubes.
+ZERANIN® 30 is supplied in the form of round wires in the range of 8 to 0.02 mm Ø in bare or enamelled condition.
+Special versions can be supplied as well as flat wires, stranded wires and tubes.

 Notes on Treatment

-MANGANIN® can be worked easily.
-Though the alloy can be soldered, it develops in air a thin oxide film; this must be removed before working.
-With an appropriate flux MANGANIN® is also suitable for dip-tinning.
-Furthermore, MANGANIN® can be brazed and welded.
-Resistors made of MANGANIN® must be aged in order to remove mechanical stress.
-For further details see Technical Information.
+ZERANIN® 30 can be worked very easily.
+The alloy can be soft soldered; in air however, it develops a thin oxide film which must be removed before working.
+With an appropriate flux ZERANIN® 30 is also suitable for dip-tinning.
+ZERANIN® 30 can also be brazed and welded.